n-elie7/alu-shell/basics/README.md

 This command is used to remove directory
 ## cd .. command
 This command is used to navigate back to the previous directory
+## file command
+This command is used to show the type of the file